lenaggar/lenaggar/README.md

 ### A new interest 👀

 Recently, I have been investing a lot in learning Rust, and I am excited about leveraging it with WASM (web assembly) to create performance-heavy UIs.

-Please find me on [LinkedIn](https://www.linkedin.com/in/lenaggar/) for a more detailed description of my full work experience, education, certification and recommendations.
-You can get in touch with me by email at [naggar@hey.com](mailto:naggar@hey.com).

-Are you hiring for an ambitious engineering team?
-Let's talk!